JonDotsoy/artur/README.md

 ## Middleware

-Middleware wrap the fetch function and modify the input and output of this function.
+Middleware wraps the fetch function and modifies the input and output of this function.

 ```ts
 router.use("GET", "/hello", {